-Column Description

-Possible values are:

-• 802.11a

-• 802.11b

-• 802.11g

-• 802.11n

-• 802.11ac

-Unknown

-Rates Transfer rates supported by the access point.

-WEP WEP encryption type:

-• Open

-Shared

-WPA WPA encryption type.
+Column Description ChanWidth Bandwidth of the channel on which the access point is operating.
+802.11 Communication standard used by the access point.
+Possible values are: • 802.11a • 802.11b • 802.11g • 802.11n • 802.11ac • Unknown Rates Transfer rates supported by the access point.
+WEP WEP encryption type: • Open • Shared WPA WPA encryption type.
 WPA2 WPA2 encryption type.

-WPS Determines whether the access point supports WPS

-Type Informs the type of connection supported by the access

-.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, point.

-Possible values are:

-Infrastructure

-Ad-hoc

-PacketCount Information only available for site surveys performed on

-Active Mode.

-It indicates the number of PING requests to a server for

-measuring latency in a specific location (defined by the field

-'# Point').

-PacketsFail Information only available for site surveys performed on

-Active Mode.

-It indicates the number of PING requests to a server for

-measuring latency in a specific location (defined by the field

-'# Point').

-LatencyMs Information only available for site surveys performed on

-Active Mode.
+WPS Determines whether the access point supports WPS. Туре Informs the type of connection supported by the access point.
+Possible values are: • Infrastructure • Ad-hoc PacketCount Information only available for site surveys performed on Active Mode.
+It indicates the number of PING requests to a server for measuring latency in a specific location (defined by the field '# Point').
+PacketsFail Information only available for site surveys performed on Active Mode.
+It indicates the number of PING requests to a server for measuring latency in a specific location (defined by the field '# Point').
+LatencyMs Information only available for site surveys performed on Active Mode.
 Indicates average latency measured in a specific location.

-BitsPerSec Information only available for site surveys performed on
+BitsPerSec Information only available for site surveys performed on Active Mode.

-Active Mode.

 Indicates the available bandwidth in this measurement.

-ConnectedAP Information only available for site surveys performed on

-Active Mode.

-Column Description MAC address of the access point to which the scanning wireless card was connected.
+Column Description ConnectedAP Information only available for site surveys performed on Active Mode.
+MAC address of the access point to which the scanning wireless card was connected.
 SSIDConnectedTo Information only available for site surveys performed on Active Mode.
 Name (SSID) of the access point to which the scanning wireless card was connected.
-Spectrum Frequencies This information is only available when the site survey is performed using a compatible spectrum analyzer.
-Each column represents a frequency and the values obtained at that point.

-6.3 DATA SELECTION
+6.3 Data Selection